Groovin': Retrospective assessment and legacy

 The Rascals performing "Groovin during their 2013 Once Upon a Dream show.

 Retrospectively, "Groovin has also received praise from critics, with many noting the song to be an experimental endeavour for the Young Rascals who would continue releasing increasingly psychedelic and experimental music.
 AllMusic's Lindsay Planer stated that though the song retained the "same passion that drove" their previous singles, "Groovin was an "easy going ballad" that evoked a "pastoral setting with the novel inclusion of bird call sound effects".

-According to reporter Parke Puterbaugh, "Groovin marked the gap between the Young Rascals earlier, rhythm & blues based music to more "mellower, sunnier and romantic" music.
+According to reporter Parke Puterbaugh, "Groovin marked the gap between the Young Rascals earlier rhythm & blues-based music to more "mellower, sunnier and romantic" music.
 Journalist Marc Myers considers "Groovin to be a nod to the Young Rascals Latin American fans, owing to the strong influence from baião music the single has.
 Music critic Richie Unterberger states that the band's fans most likely were unprepared for how the Rascals changed up their music, with the song's "breezy feel" that he called as "carefree as a summer walk".

 Despite being released during the spring of 1967, "Groovin peaked on the Billboard charts in May and June which Planer considered to be a "perfect promotion to the upcoming Summer of Love" phenomenon that would sweep across America during that summer.
 Puterbaugh states that it was a perfect record for "reflecting off of fire escapes and terraces" as "it was #1 as the day dawned upon the new rock era".
-Cornish states that the song gave the Young Rascals some slight newfound respect amongst underground hippie movements due to the more experimental, laxed nature of it.
+Cornish states that the song gave the Young Rascals some slight newfound respect amongst underground hippie movements due to the more experimental, relaxed nature of it.
 "Groovin also prompted the Young Rascals to change up their appearance, switching up their clothing for "Nehru shirts, beards and beads", along with prompting them to drop the 'Young'-prefix from their named.
 (Note: The final release on which the band was labelled 'the Young Rascals' was "It's Wonderful", released in November 1967.)

 The Young Rascals themselves were scheduled to appear on The Ed Sullivan Show twice owing to the success of "Groovin, performing it live on June 4 and September 10, 1967 respectively.
 The song was an RIAA-certified gold record on June 13, 1967 for 500,000 copies sold.
 "Groovin is one of the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll, and is also the recipient of a Grammy Hall of Fame Award.